-- 4.20 The Academic and Student Support Officers will monitor the academic progress of each student and implement remedial support for those students deemed in need of assistance to achieve satisfactory progression (refer to the Intervention Strategy). - 4.21 A student may be excluded from a course of study if he or she: - exceeds the maximum period of candidature; - having attempted all assessment tasks, fails more than 50% of the course in two consecutive semesters and does not provide a convincing explanation as to why he or she should not be excluded; - fails more than 50% of the course in a semester without attending any classes and/or attempting any assessments and does not provide a convincing explanation as to why he or she should not be excluded: - fails a core unit twice; or - is in breach of any other Institute policy providing for exclusion. - 4.22 If an international student is excluded, the Institute will report that international student to the DHA as stipulated by the National Code 2018.
-The student will receive a notice of intention to cancel or suspend their enrolment together with information on any available appeals process.
-The student is entitled to make an appeal through IMC's internal complaints and appeals process within 20 working days.
-For any exclusion, a written report will be kept of the procedures undertaken with the student and the resultant outcomes. - 4.23 Initial exclusion shall be for a period of at least one year.
+- 4.19 The Academic and Student Support Officers will monitor the academic progress of each student and implement remedial support for those students deemed in need of assistance to achieve satisfactory progression (refer to the Intervention Strategy). - 4.20 A student may be excluded from a course of study if he or she: - exceeds the maximum period of candidature; - having attempted all assessment tasks, fails more than 50% of the course in two consecutive semesters and does not provide a convincing explanation as to why he or she should not be excluded; - fails more than 50% of the course in a semester without attending any classes and/or attempting any assessments and does not provide a convincing explanation as to why he or she should not be excluded; - fails a core unit twice; or - is in breach of any other Institute policy providing for exclusion. - 4.
+21 If an international student is excluded, the Institute will report that international student to the DHA as stipulated by the National Code 2018. - 4.22 Initial exclusion shall be for a period of at least one year.
 Students who are excluded for a second time may be excluded for a period of up to five years.
-Students who wish to continue study after the period of exclusion must reapply to IMC following the guidelines in the Student Selection and Admission Policy. - 4.24 Students may apply for special permission to attempt a core unit for the third time.
+Students who wish to continue study after the period of exclusion must reapply to IMC following the guidelines in the Student Selection and Admission Policy. - 4.23 Students may apply for special permission to attempt a core unit for the third time.
 Applications must be made in writing to the Dean and accompanied by supporting evidence as to why the student is likely to pass the core unit if permitted to enrol.